apache/flink-web/how-to-contribute.md

 ## Review a code contribution

 The Apache Flink project receives many code contributions as [Github pull requests](https://github.com/apache/flink/pulls).
-A great way to contribute to the Flink community is to help reviewing pull requests.
+A great way to contribute to the Flink community is to help review pull requests.

-**Please read the [Review Guide]({{ site.baseurl }}/reviewing-prs.html) if you want to help reviewing pull requests.**
+**Please read the [Review Guide]({{ site.baseurl }}/reviewing-prs.html) if you want to help review pull requests.**

 -----